-According to the FEMA Flood Map Service Center, the Subject Property is located within FEMA Flood Zone X (minimal to moderate risk of flooding).
+According to the FEMA Flood Map Service Center, the Subject Property is located within FEMA Flood Zone X (minimal to moderate risk of flooding) and A (Special Flood Hazard Area without BFE).
+Development within Zone A (approximately 2.9 acres) will be subject to permitting and finished floor elevation requirements.